 The voucher will expire on the date stated in item 3 on the top of page one of this voucher unless the family requests an extension in writing and the PHA grants a written extension of the voucher in which case the voucher will expire on the date stated in item 4.
 At its discretion, the PHA may grant a family's request for one or more extensions of the initial term.

-Previous editions are obsolete Page 2 of 2 form HUD-52646 (7/2000) ref.
-Handbook 7420.8
+Previous editions are obsolete Page 3 of 3 form HUD-52646 (07/2019)

 S a m p l e - Request for Tenancy Approval